 Self-love isn’t just about celebrating the parts of you that feel perfect or admirable.
 Real self-love means showing up for yourself in all seasons, even when life feels messy, when mistakes happen, or when you’re struggling.

-Embrace Your Imperfections: Those quirks, flaws, and mistakes?
-They make you uniquely you.
-Imagine celebrating your awkward laugh, your habit of overthinking, or your messy desk as part of your journey rather than trying to hide them.
+Those quirks, flaws, and mistakes make you uniquely you.
+Instead of hiding them, imagine celebrating your awkward laugh, your habit of overthinking, or even your messy desk as part of your journey.

 The magic of self-love is that it naturally attracts healthier, more authentic love from those around you.
 Here’s how it shows up in real life: